 It wasn’t just seeing their names that got to me—it was seeing how large the book was.
 Honestly, it was possibly one of the largest books I think I’ve ever seen, and it was full of names….of entire families taken from their homes; taken from their lives.
 That book holds more than 100,000 names of those who died—just from the Netherlands—in the Holocaust.

 I’m thankful such a little girl had such a big impact on the world.
 Her voice was heard loud and clear, and I hope her story continues to be told.

 What to do Before/After Visiting the Anne Frank House

-If you have the time (2 hours), this Anne Frank/WWII walking tour looks fantastic, and a great way to get familiar ith that period before going into her house.
+If you have the time (2 hours), this Anne Frank/WWII walking tour looks fantastic and is a great way to get familiar with that period before going into her house.

-After we visited the Anne Frank House we made it back to the Amsterdam train station and hopped a train to Haarlem to see the Corrie ten Boom Haus—another famous landmark popular because Corrie ten Boom, a Christian during the Haloucaust, hid Jews in her home. (post in the works about this experience.)
+After we visiting the Anne Frank House we made it back to the Amsterdam train station and hopped a train to Haarlem to see the Corrie ten Boom Haus—another famous landmark popular because Corrie ten Boom, a Christian during the Holocaust, hid Jews in her home. (post in the works about this experience.)

 If you’re sticking around Amsterdam, there’s plenty to do to around town.
 Pick one or a couple of the activities below: